Yan Kow (甄球) and Hip Hing Construction (協興建築)

 Yan Kow and directors and executives of Hip Hing, Tai Yieh, Vibro and Waking celebrating the birthday of construction industry patron saint Lo Pan in 1978 (WKYP, 1978-7-20)

-Cheng Yu-tung (fourth from right), David Sin (third from left), Tsang Yam-pui (second from left) and others with Carrie Lam (fourth from left) at the launch of the 50th anniversary in 2011
+Cheng Yu-tung (fourth from right), David Sin (third from left), Tsang Yam-pui (second from left) and others with Carrie Lam (fourth from left) at the launch of the Hip Hing 50th anniversary celebration in 2011

 Aside from Vibro and Tai Yieh, Ngo Kee (see article on Shanghainese builders) which was acquired by New World also rolled under Hip Hing.
 Today, Hip Hing remains one of the leading contractors in HK with over 2200 employees and value of contracts on hand of over HK$47.1 billion.